 Living on half of your income allows you to save the rest of your money for something specific.
-Many people chose to save 50% of there income for retirement purposes.
+Many people choose to save 50% of their income for retirement purposes.

 Why Do You Want to Live on Half of Your Take Home Pay?

-They are either planning on saving as much money as they can in order to retire early (a movement called FIRE – Financial Independence Retire Early) or they are running behind and need to catch up.
+They either plan on saving as much money as possible to retire early (a movement called FIRE – Financial Independence Retire Early) or are running behind and need to catch up.

-Some people were late to the game as far as finances go and realized that they were not where they need to be for their retirement years.
+Some people were late to the game regarding finances and realized they were not where they needed to be for their retirement years.

-And some people just really like the idea of stockpiling money to have some fun later.
+And some people like the idea of stockpiling money to have fun later.

-Whatever the reason behind the action, the purpose is to reign in the spending in order to build savings.
+Whatever the reason behind the action, the purpose is to reign in the spending to build savings.